-If you are a new mother and want to pump or express milk on campus, the University wants to support your lactation/breastfeeding needs by offering lactation spaces.
-If you are an employee with lactation needs, you have access to our lactation spaces, and we offer you additional resources.
+If you are a new mother and want to pump or express milk on campus, the University wants to support your lactation/breastfeeding needs by offering lactation spaces and additional resources.

 We offer a number of lactation spaces on the Twin Cities campus—East Bank, West Bank, and St. Paul.
-See the complete list of lacation spaces (pdf).
+See the complete list of lactation spaces.
 If you have additional questions and concerns about lactation spaces or resources, please contact Susan Warfield, (firstname.lastname@example.org), Lactation Advocacy Committee member.

 You can print out and post the sign below when using lactation spaces to ensure your privacy.
 Feel free to share the door sign with others.

 We suggest that you contact your supervisor or HR consultant before or as soon as you return to work from parental leave to make arrangements to pump or express milk during the workday.
 Discuss the need for reasonable break time and a private place for you to pump or express milk.
 The following tip sheet prepared by the Lactation Advocacy Committee may be helpful in discussing your lactation needs with your supervisor.

 If you are covered by the UPlan medical program, you may want to take advantage of the Healthy Pregnancy program from Medica to give your baby a healthy start.
 As an expectant parent, the program can help you stay well and feel good throughout your pregnancy and after your newborn arrives.
 When you complete the program no later than August 31, 2017, you can earn 50 wellness points.